 When the ISE is installed, it generates a self-signed certificate.
 The self-signed certificate is used for administration access and for communication within the distributed deployment (HTTPS) as well as for user authentication (EAP).
-In a live system, use a CA certificate, rather than a self-signed certificate.
+In a live system, use a CA certificate instead of a self-signed certificate.

 The format for an ISE certificate must be Privacy Enhanced Mail (PEM) or Distinguished Encoding Rules (DER).

-To view the initial self-signed certificate, go to the ISE console, navigate to Administration > System> Certificates > Local Certificates:
+In order to view the initial self-signed certificate, navigate to Administration > System> Certificates > Local Certificates in the ISE console: